venkat1707/anz-hybrid-labs/Guide/_index.md

 ## Goals

-The purpose of this workshop is to train Microsoft employees who are working in the field with the Azure Arc-enabled server concepts, features, value proposition, and do hands on training to help customers deploy Azure Arc-enabled servers.
+The purpose of this workshop is to help people learn Azure Arc-enabled server concepts, features, value proposition, and do hands on training to help customers deploy Azure Arc-enabled servers.

 After completion of this workshop, you will be able to:

 - Understand pre-requisites to onboard Windows and Linux servers to Azure Arc
-- Enroll your Windows Server 2012/R2 or SQL Server 2012 machines for Extended Security Updates through Azure Arc
 - Onboard Windows and Linux servers running using different onboarding methods
 - Monitor your Azure Arc-enabled servers using Azure Monitor
 - Secure your Azure Arc-enabled servers using Microsoft Defender for servers